top of page

 During a routine examination, your veterinarian will ask you questions about your pet's diet, exercise, thirst, breathing, behavior, habits, elimination patterns, lifestyle, and general health.
 He or she will also perform a physical examination of your pet.

-Based on your pet's history and the examination, your veterinarian will make recommendations for specific preventive medicine treatments such as vaccination, parasite control (including preventive treatments for fleas, ticks, intestinal parasites nd heartworms), nutrition, skin and coat care, weight management or dental care.
+Based on your pet’s history and the examination, your veterinarian will make recommendations for specific preventive medicine treatments such as vaccination, parasite control (including preventive treatments for fleas, ticks, intestinal parasites, and heartworms), nutrition, skin and coat care, weight management or dental care.

 Why can't I return unused medication, even when it has not been opened?